tomascortes/visualization_of_cavitation/README.md

 this program needs the library pygame.

-Para instalar pygame se debe correr '{$pip install pygame}' en la consola.
+To install pygame you need to '$pip install pygame' on the console.

 To execute the program run:
 python game.py